Lavan1999/Dataset-8_SleepEfficiency_KMeansCluster/README.md

 # Sleep efficiency Dataset Analysis

 ## Overview
-This repository contains the python code and documentation for analyzing the "salary" dataset using Python and statistical methods.
+This repository contains the python code and documentation for analyzing the "sleep" dataset using Python and statistical methods.
 The dataset consists of various variables related to Sleep duration, sleep efficiency, REM sleep percentage, deep sleep percentage, light sleep percentage, awakenings, caffeine, algohol consumption.
 Our goal is to explore, analyze, and draw insights from this data.

 ## Dataset Description
-The "Salary" dataset contains information about Sleep efficiency and duration of individuals.
+The "Sleep" dataset contains information about Sleep efficiency and duration of individuals.
 Each entry represents a unique dining experience and includes the following columns:

 - **ID**: Identification number for each individual in the dataset.